-- Size: The larger your parrot is, the greater the surface area of its down feathers.
-Large species, such as African greys and cockatoos, will produce a significant amount of dust.
+- Size: The larger the parrot, the greater the surface area of its down feathers.
+Large species, such as African greys and cockatoos, produce significant dust.

-- Region: The region a parrot is from can affect its level of dustiness.
-Each species develops feathers that assist them in their environment, so they will produce more or less dust.
+- Region: The origin of a parrot can affect its dustiness.
+Each species develops feathers that assist them in their environment, so they’ll produce more or less dust.

 - Feather Type: Macaws live in wet climates and have oil-based feathers that produce little dust.
-Thesy have little need for the thermal insulation that powder down feathers provide.
+They have little need for the thermal insulation that powder-down feathers provide.

 Are Amazon Parrots Dusty?

 Amazon parrots live in warm, humid regions.
-Their feathers are oil-based and less likely to produce dust.
+Also, their feathers are oil-based and less likely to produce dust.
 Owners with asthma or dust allergies will fair well with an Amazon parrot.

 Are Quaker Parrots Dusty?

-Quaker parrots are indigenous to South America.
-So, their feathers are likely to be oil-based.
-These parrots are medium-sized and grow to be up to 12 inches in height.
-As a result, they’re unlikely to produce lots of dust.
+Quaker parrots are indigenous to South America, so they have oil-based feathers.
+These parrots are medium-sized and grow up to 12 inches in height.
+As a result, they produce little dust.

 Are Senegal Parrots Dusty?

-Senegal parrots are native to Western Africa.
-They don’t have dust-based feathers and grow to be only around 9 inches in height.
-For these reasons, Senegal parrots are believed to produce little dust.
+Senegal parrots are native to Western Africa; they don’t have powder-based feathers and grow to 9 inches in height.
+For these reasons, Senegal parrots produce little dust.

 Are Pionus Parrots Dusty?

 Pionus parrots are native to Central and South America.
 They don’t have the preen gland that produces oil secretions, so their feathers are powder-based.
-Pionus parrots can grow to 10-12 inches in size.
+Pionus parrots grow to just 10-12 inches in size.

-This makes Pionus parrots dustier than parrots with oil-based feathers.
-However, they’re not as dusty as other powder-based species, such as African greys and cockatoos.
+Pionus parrots are dustier than parrots with oil-based feathers.
+However, they’re not as dusty as other powder-based species, such as African greys and cockatoos, because they’re smaller.

 Are Eclectus Parrots Dusty?

 Eclectus parrots are native to the Solomon Islands and New Guinea.
 These areas have warm climates, so they have oil-based feathers.
-Eclectus parrots produce little dust and are often recommended for those with allergies.
+Eclectus parrots produce little dust and are good for people with allergies.